HazyResearch/bazaar/distribute/README.md

 ```

 The fab command line tool should work now.

 Note that you will have to run `source env/bin/activate` after each login to initialize the environment.

 ### Generate SSH Keys

-Now, generate SSH keys with
+Now, generate SSH keys.
 ```
 ./generate-keys.sh
 ```

 ### Build

-Finally, create a self-extracting installer that will be run on worker nodes:
+Finally, create a self-extracting installer that will be run on worker nodes.
 ```
 cd installer
 ./build